 When someone thinks about growing their own vegetables, tomatoes are usually the first thing to come to mind.
-Tomatoes are often the cornerstone of the vegetable garden, and with good reason!
+Tomatoes are often the cornerstone of the vegetable garden—and with good reason!
 They are very versatile: you can slice them for a sandwich, throw them on a salad, have them by themselves or as a side dish, cook them up into sauce, dry them, or dice them for salsa.
 And that's just the beginning!

 When a beginner vegetable gardener goes looking for plants, the varieties they will likely find are going to be hybrids.
 Most conventional garden centers and Big Box stores stock mainly hybrids because the profitability is more consistent for them.
 Heirlooms have become more popular in the past decade, though, for a number of reasons, and you are more likely to find heirlooms available now than you were 10 years ago.
 Let's look at the key differences between hybrid and heirloom vegetables:

-Heirlooms: reading the description of hybrids above, one might wonder why anyone would grow heirlooms.
+Reading the description of hybrids above, one might wonder why anyone would grow heirlooms.
 That can be summed up in one word: TASTE!!!!
 Heirlooms win the taste tests almost every time, and with good reason.
 If you think you know what a tomato tastes like, make your way to a garden's taste test and prepare to be very surprised.
 Also, the sheer variety of shapes, colors, and history behind heirlooms can be quite entertaining!
 If you wanted to grow varieties your great-great-grandmother did in the Ukraine, you can find them!
 The other upside of these is you can save the seeds and grow tomatoes identical to the parent year after year.

-A note about hybrids and GMO: these terms are not interchangeable!
-Hybrids are created when one variety of a tomato is crossed with another variety of tomato to take advantage of each ones desirable trait.
+A note about hybrids and GMO: These terms are not interchangeable!
+Hybrids are created when one variety of a tomato is crossed with another variety of tomato to take advantage of each one's desirable trait.
 For example, tomato #1 is very resistant to disease while tomato #2 is low in acid.
 Cross them and you get (hopefully) a low-acid tomato resistant to disease.
 GMO involves gene splicing.
 Varieties are altered in a way that cannot occur naturally, no matter how many tomatoes you breed together.

-We'll start out with a few varieties that "look like tomatoes" before we branch into the more exotic types.
+We'll start with a few varieties that "look like tomatoes" before we branch into the more exotic types.
 Here are some good ones for slicing and for salads:

 Once you have tried the basic red beefsteak, you may want to branch out into more colorful options.
 Tomatoes that are yellow, orange, or green when ripe are usually lower in acid than their red counterparts, so they are great options for people who need to stay away from high-acid foods.
 Mixing colored tomatoes in a salad or on a tray is beautiful, too!
 Try these on for size:

-- Kellogg's Breakfast: another one of my favorites, this orange beefsteak tomato is also lower in acid.
+Another one of my favorites, this orange beefsteak tomato is also lower in acid.
 Another West Virginia native.

-- Aunt Ruby's German Green: this one is fun to grow because it is still totally green when ripe, but I can almost guarantee you will lose the first ripe tomato off the vine because you will forget that you can't judge ripeness based on color!
+This one is fun to grow because it is still totally green when ripe, but I can almost guarantee you will lose the first ripe tomato off the vine because you will forget that you can't judge ripeness based on color!
 This has happened to me every year I've grown it; I just forget!
 You need to do the squeeze test to judge ripeness.
 Aunt Ruby will occasionally get a pink blush, which is also an indicator of ripeness.
 This one is a great choice and fun to grow in a children's garden.
 Native to Germany, obviously.

 Many gardeners who grow heirloom tomatoes claim the purple and black varieties have the most robust and rich flavor and while I like just about any tomato, I would agree these do shine a little brighter in the flavor category.
 Some good ones to try:

-- Cherokee Purple: one of the more popular large dark tomatoes, it's now common in Big Box stores.
+One of the more popular large dark tomatoes, it's now common in Big Box stores.
 Great flavor, good for salads and sandwiches.

 These two are just plain interesting—they will be conversation pieces and would be great options for children's gardens!

-- Garden Peach: it's fuzzy, just like a peach, and even gets a pink blush like a peach!
+It's fuzzy, just like a peach, and even gets a pink blush like a peach!
 A French variety, plants are very productive.

-Heirlooms are a great option for the beginner
+Heirlooms Are a Great Option for the Beginner

 Heirloom vegetables offer incredible variety over and above the limited options in the grocery store.
 There are so many reasons to try heirlooms: flavor, heritage, curiosity, to save money or to teaching kids to garden, etc. Investigate your options, and make plans for them in your next garden!
 You won't be sorry!